-23. When shocks or crises occur, the international community expects WFP to be ready to respond if national authorities need assistance.
-Governments, communities and families rely on WFP to do so quickly and effectively.
-This is a clear and fundamental core responsibility and expectation of the organization.
-In its interventions, WFP will pay particular attention to needs assessment,7 targeting,8 food and nutritional needs of vulnerable groups9 and securing and maintaining humanitarian access.10 WFP is committed to fulfilling its various United Nations cluster leadership responsibilities in order to help ensure a coordinated and optimal system response to whatever needs may arise in emergencies.
-In pursuing the three goals below, WFP emergency operations will, to the extent possible, engage with other partners in early recovery11 interventions to prepare for a smooth response transition along the relief-recovery continuum.
+6 See "Emergency Needs Assessment" (EB.1/2004/4-A) and "Strengthening Emergency Needs vulnerable groups8 and securing and maintaining humanitarian access.9 WFP is committed to fulfilling its various United Nations cluster leadership responsibilities in order to help ensure a coordinated and optimal system response to whatever needs may arise in emergencies.
+WFP emergency operations will, to the extent possible, engage with other partners in early recovery10 interventions.
 WFP will support early recovery activities, including for IDPs and refugees, to generate self-sustaining and resilient post-crisis recovery processes.
+Good examples of these activities are those aimed at promoting skill training of youth - especially girls - asset protection, as well as informal and formal education.